Memorial, Houston: Hurricane Harvey

 In August and September 2017, portions of Memorial adjacent to Buffalo Bayou and its tributaries experienced severe flooding from record rainfall associated with Hurricane Harvey.
 Critical water levels in Addicks Reservoir to the north and Barker Reservoir to the west of the district forced the U.S. Army Corps of Engineers to amplify the release of floodwaters downstream into Buffalo Bayou well beyond normal levels, inundating low-lying neighborhoods near Terry Hershey Park and in the Memorial Villages.
 Controlled reservoir releases and associated flooding were expected to last for up to two weeks after the passage of the storm.

 Buffalo Bayou's record-high level throughout Memorial rendered multiple major thoroughfares impassable, including Texas State Highway 6 and portions of Interstate 10; the sunken stretch of the Sam Houston Tollway near CityCentre was submerged for a week, causing significant damage to the roadway.
 Inundated homes in Memorial were subject to a mandatory evacuation, and the entire area was subject to an emergency curfew even after the expiration of the citywide curfew.

 Government and infrastructure

 Local government

 In the 1990s, Memorial, along with River Oaks and Tanglewood, was described as one of Houston's "richest, most Republican neighborhoods."
 In the first 1991 Mayor of Houston election, Bob Lanier received more votes than any other candidate in Memorial.

-In the 2016 presidential election, most of the Memorial area, including the Villages, voted for Republican Donald Trump.